aevsria/aevsria/README.md

 ꒰ ⌢⌢ multifandom !!

-꒰ very shy person (isfj) . introverted + moon personality , i still like to make new friends tho !!
+꒰ very shy person ( isfj ) . introverted + moon personality , i still like to make new friends tho !!

 ꒰ semi-verbal to randoms unless i can talk to you easily and we have same interests

 ꒰ i loovovove all my friends sosoosos super much /p

+- thats it for now !! thank you for reading ^_^ ( if you did )

 ![image alt](https://github.com/aevsria/aevsria/blob/main/me.jpg?raw=true)